Donders-Institute/docker-swarm-setup/doc/operation.rst

 **Configure devicemapper to direct-lvm mode**

-    By default, the devicemapper of docker is running the loop-lvm mode which is known to be suboptimal for performance.
+    By default, the `devicemapper storage drive <https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/>`_ of docker is running the loop-lvm mode which is known to be suboptimal for performance.
 In a production environment, the direct-lvm mode is recommended.
 How to configure the devicemapper to use direct-lvm mode is described `here <https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/#configure-direct-lvm-mode-for-production>`_.

     Hereafter is a script summarizing the all steps.
 The script is also available at ``/mnt/docker/scripts/node-management/docker-thinpool.sh``.